 Evaluation of the performance of all faculty, including those holding endowed chairs, is an integral component of the School’s operational processes.
 The Dean, in conjunction with Department Chairs and Institute Directors, utilizes evaluations to ensure that resources are optimally allocated in support of the School’s mission.

 If objective review reveals that a faculty member’s performance falls short of departmental and institutional expectations, the individual will be given an opportunity to improve his or her performance.
-In cases of continued underperformance, the Dean will convene a committee of endowed chairs to make a recommendation regarding continued appointment of the individual to his/her endowed chair.
-Based on this information, the Dean, in consultation with the relevant Chair and/or Director, may determine that an individual should not be reappointed to the endowed chair at the end of the five year term of appointment.
+In cases of continued underperformance, the Dean may convene a committee of endowed chairs and other senior faculty as appropriate to make a recommendation regarding continued appointment of the individual to his/her endowed chair.
+Based on this information, the Dean, in consultation with the relevant Chair and/or Director, may determine that an individual should no longer occupy the endowed chair.

 Under unusual circumstances, a faculty member may, during the term of appointment to an endowed chair, no longer be considered a faculty member in good standing at Icahn School of Medicine.
-In such cases, the Dean will have the discretion to remove the individual from the endowed chair prior to the end of the five-year term of appointment.
+In such cases, the Dean will have the discretion to remove the individual from the endowed chair.